 - Clear and consistent goals with an emphasis on real-world application of knowledge and skills

-- Relevant content that increases ability to effectively use critical thinking and problem solving skills to communicate, collaborate, and adapt to new situations in either college or in the workplace
+- Relevant content that increases the ability to effectively use critical thinking and problem-solving skills to communicate, collaborate, and adapt to new situations in either college or in the workplace

 - A sound, rigorous, evidence-based preparation for success in college and/or career

-Skyline utilizes a Multi-Tiered System of Support (MTSS) to promote our culture of College and Career Readiness.
-Our evidence-based practices are designed to support students’ academic and personal needs with varying levels of intervention to empower each student to achieve high standards.
+Skyline utilizes a Multi-Tiered System of Support (MTSS) to promote our emphasis on Arizona’s academic standards.
+Our evidence-based practices are designed to support students’ academic and personal needs with varying levels of intervention to empower each student to achieve high standards